 This can open the way for a breakthrough.
 This is far less the case, perhaps, where there is a stakeholder who feels they should or ought to be an advocate of this, but they don’t really believe in it or cannot afford the time to engage with the change.
 In such cases, the objection might not be surfaced early enough.

-Shorten the distance between you and them and agreement becomes more likely.
+If we shorten the distance between us and them, an agreement becomes more likely.

 As with my advice recently about dealing with the difficult, this is a case where the aim is for both parties to look together at the objections or difficulties together.
 The objections are not personalised.